Recent CommentsNo comments to show.

 Rare are nights of clear skies and then two in a row allowed me to capture over 7 hours of data of the Western Veil or Filamentary nebula – it has many names.
 The imaging was done on my “portable” … Continue reading

 This LRGB image is the result of 3 hrs of imaging with many lost subs due to cloud and some RA imbalance issues.
 Probably only 1.5hrs with most of those softened by clouds.
 This results in a noisy and more … Continue reading

-I had a few things to crack like the differential flexure and misting up of the camera that trashed most of the subs I took in a 3hr session.
-As a result, I don’t have much colour in the galaxy … Continue reading
+I had a few things to crack like the differential flexure and misting up of the camera that trashed a lot of the subs I took in a 3hr session.
+As a result, at first when I processed the image … Continue reading